MY SH!T CV

 By the end of October, 2018 I very much hope to have curated an Art exhibition to help raise ADHD awareness (from a female perspective) and trample all over existing myths and stereotypes which help to fuel the alarming amount of discrimination the ADHD community has to face.
 If the initial exhibition is successful, I would hope for it to be toured nationally, even internationally, who knows.

-Following the success of my exhibition last year at the Institute of Psychology, Kings College London, the very reputable, Mernier Gallery, in London, have provisionally booked my proposed exhibition for two weeks.
+Following the success of my exhibition last year at the Institute of Psychology, Kings College London, the very reputable, Mernier Gallery, in London, have provisionally booked my proposed exhibition for one week.
 Naturally, this is all subject to Arts Council funding.

 Why ‘My Sh!T C.V’?